matejsmycka/blog/guide_secret_detection.md

 ## Intro

 When it comes to secret detection, remember, it's not a secret if everyone knows it… especially the hackers.
-Accidentally pushing a password or connection string into remote source control happens even to more seasoned developers.
+Accidentally pushing a password or connection string into remote source control happens even to most seasoned developers.
 There are many tools that try to solve this problem, this guide describes how to use some of them quickly and easily.

 **Secret Detection** utilities can be automated with CI/CD pipelines, GitHub actions and other automation tools, however this guide is aimed more at those who are not experienced in this area and will only cover local run and setup.